From raw data to actionable intelligence: The art and science of endpoint security

-Many companies offer solutions for endpoint protection, whether that endpoint is physical or virtual, mobile or in a data centre or in the cloud.
+Many companies offer solutions for endpoint protection, whether that endpoint is physical or virtual, mobile or in a data center or in the cloud.
 Each company has a different vision.
 For example, Javelin Networks focuses on protecting Active Directory, an essential component of a Windows domain network.
 Active Directory can be used by hackers to learn about network resources, and target future attacks.

 Protect the endpoints.
 Or else.

 Every endpoint represents a potential enterprise vulnerability.
-Mobile phone, notebook computer, data centre server, virtual container in the cloud, the IoT, and even industrial equipment.
+Mobile phone, notebook computer, data center server, virtual container in the cloud, the IoT, and even industrial equipment.
 It’s not a question of “if” endpoints will be attacked, but “when.”
 The challenge for enterprises is to be able to prevent, detect and respond to those breaches.
 The technologies and service providers above have answers.
 It’s time more organisations talked to them.

 Article by Alan Zeichick, freelance technology writer.